costarc/MSXPi/README.md

 MSXPi v1.0 Release Notes
 ========================
+>> Please use branch "release/v1.0" for MSXPi versions from 0.7 up to v1.0 Rev 0" <<

 This release has some major changes to the hardware and software components.

 On the hardware side: